 I can remember the amount of times I spent spinning around in the salon chair to stare back at that beautiful woman in the mirror.
 It’s a great feeling to have a new do and walk out of the salon looking like a million bucks.
 While this is something that I do enjoy, I really enjoy having more time to get up and go.

 Wigs have spoiled us.
 Not only do we have more time to do other things, but that convenience has gone a long way when it comes to the upkeep of our hair.

 Who doesn’t love a good splurge when it comes to beauty?
 Things can get costly when it comes to maintenance and keeping our beauty regime intact.
 Going to the salon every month nowadays is a luxury if you can afford it.

 Wigs let your wallet take a break from this expense however often you do it.
 Having a quality wig might even keep you out of the salon for months at a time.
-However, I do recommend still seeing a professional stylist for trimming your ends and general upkeep of your natural hair while you wear wigs.
+However, I recommend still seeing a professional stylist trimming your ends and general upkeep of your natural hair while you wear wigs.